Become a Peer Advocate

 Instructions for Applying Online to the Pathways Training Program

-Step 1: Complete all questions on the online application
+Step 1: Complete all questions on the online application: https://goo.gl/forms/HahaB51ktmmOjpLC3

-1. Step 2: Submit an unofficial transcript *and* your reference information via email to firstname.lastname@example.org.
-Instructions for creaing a pdf file of your transcript are below.
-In addition to attaching your transcript, the email should list the names, titles, email, and phone numbers of two people who are willing to be contacted to answer a few questions about you.
+Step 2: Submit an unofficial transcript *and* your reference information via email to firstname.lastname@example.org.
+Instructions for creating a pdf file of your transcript are below.
+In addition to attaching your transcript, the body of the email should list the names, titles, email, and phone numbers of two people who are willing to be contacted to answer a few questions about you.
 References are not required to write letters.
-At least one reference must be a current faculty or staff member at Geneseo (As the current Pathways coordinator, Dr. Katz cannot serve as a reference for any applicants).
+At least one reference must be a current faculty or staff member at Geneseo (As the current Pathways coordinator, Dr. Katz cannot serve as a reference for applicants).
+Your application can not be considered unless both Steps 1 and 2 are fully completed

 - In a separate window, go to Knightweb and login.

 - Click the "Student Records" tab